The uWSGI alarm subsystem (from 1.3)¶

 - alarm-segfault (since 1.9.9) triggers an alarm when uWSGI segfaults.

-- alarm-cheap Use main alarm thread rather than create dedicated thread for each curl-based alarm
+- alarm-cheap Use main alarm thread rather than creating dedicated threads for each curl-based alarm

 Defining an alarm¶